eggplant0-0/CITS4407---Assignment-2/README.md

 This project focuses on analyzing board games from BoardGameGeek dataset: https://www.kaggle.com/datasets/andrewmvd/board-games.
 The original data is semicolon-separated and includes inconsistencies such as missing values, non-ASCII characters, and formatting issues.

 Three shell scripts are provided:
 - `empty_cells`: Checks and reports the number of empty cells per column.
 - `preprocess`: Cleans the dataset and standard output.
-- `analysis`: Analyzes the cleaned file and output a cleaned .tsv file and answers four research questions.
+- `analysis`: Analyzes cleaned file and answers four research questions.

 ---